Booking, and What Happens Before and After the Wedding

 When to Book Your Wedding Photographer

-The wedding photographer is usually very near the top of a couple's list of booking priority, right below the venue (though in some cases I've had couples book me first, and select their venue after!).
+The wedding photographer is usually very near the top of a couple's list of booking priority, right below the venue (though in some cases I've had couples book me first, selecting their ceremony and reception venues based on my availability!).
 The main piece of advice I would give is to book as soon as possible to give yourself the best chance of getting your first choice.
 Even though I may be available for your date when you first contact me, I may very well receive another inquiry the next day that wants to book me.

 As a courtesy to couples that I've had recent extensive conversations with (beyond the initial inquiry) by phone or email, or an in-person meeting, and I get a sense that they probably do want to retain me for their wedding but have just not gotten around to finalizing the decision, I'll usually attempt to contact them if another couple inquires about their date.
 But, in general I cannot commit to holding a date for longer than a day or two (if requested).
 The reason is that if a couple asks me to hold the date for a few weeks, and a few days later another couple inquires about that date, if the first couple ends up not booking me, by that time the second couple would have likely already moved on and found another photographer.

 And similarly, though the natural progress of a booking (from the initial inquiry, to more detailed conversations via email, phone, or in-person meeting, and then collecting the information for the contract and signing) usually takes several days or even a week or more, I've also had many instances where a bride or groom inquires as to my availability, and then immediately requests a contract.

 So, in short, though I do try my best to accommodate potential clients who I have had consultations with but have not yet booked, in the end I have no choice but to abide by the simple principle of the first couple who signs the contract and gets the retainer to me gets the date.

 The Booking Process